bajamircea/bajamircea.github.io/_posts/2018-07-27-strict-ordered-structs.markdown

 How to implement comparisons for user defined data structures, using `tie`, before better reflection capabilities are added to C++

+*NOTE: This older article is left here for reference purposes, for better options to achieve the same functionality see [here][pragmatic-spaceship]

 # Introduction